 Honestly, anything that hinders your travel - and is potentially life threatening - just isnt worth the risk.
 Malaria is very prevalent and is simple to avoid - some tablets, DEET strength bug spray and a net.

-http://www.who.int/en/ is a good website for the latest outbreaks of anything. about 7 years ago
+http://www.who.int/en/ is a good website for the latest outbreaks of anything. over 9 years ago